apachezy/LangUtils/README.md

 * Get localized name of Dye Colors.
 * Get localized name of Villagers’ Level and Professions.
 * Get localized name of Banner Patterns and Colored Shields.
+* Get the description of the Music-Disk and the new Banner-Pattern in 1.14 and above.

 ### Supported Minecraft version